cysouw/diathesis/text/c09_adverbials.md

 ## Diatheses with subject demotion

-### --- [ SBJ > Ø ] --- *Aktionsbewertung* {.unnumbered}
+###      --- [ SBJ > Ø ] --- {.unnumbered}

 ### [ N | – ] Reflexive intransitive drop+evaluative {#sec:adverbial-reflexive-drop}

 Many intransitives allow for a dropping of the nominative with an obligatory reflexive pronoun *sich* and an obligatory adjectival manner adverbial.
 Because of the dropped nominative there is an obligatory non-phoric *es* in such sentences [@next a].
 Such constructions seem to be possible with very many intransitive verbs, though with some, like *aufstehen* 'rise' [@next b], it is of debatable grammaticality.
 More research is needed into the question which intransitive verbs do not allow this diathesis.
+I propose to use the German name ~~Aktionsbewertung~~ for this diathesis.

 ::: ex
 a.
 In der Gruppe lacht es sich besser.